birdland/dlkit-doc/source/introduction.rst

 While DLKit is an implementation of the OSIDs, a convenience layer has been built on top of the OSID implementation.
 This layer is called ``dlkit.services``, and it is recommended that new developers start working with this layer, first.
-General instructions for these are outlined in the basic_ section.
+General instructions for these are outlined in the :ref:`basic-usage` section.

-.. _basic: ../basic.html

-If users find certain functionality missing or inconvenient, then they should check out the advanced_ section.
+If users find certain functionality missing or inconvenient, then they should check out the :ref:`advanced-usage` section.

-.. _advanced: ../advanced.html

 Directory Structure
 -------------------